AshampooSystems/boden/docs/docs/reference/foundation/streaming.md

 # Streaming (Property)

-Allows you to create a [String](string.md) property that chains multiple properties and values together.
+Allows you to create a std::string property that chains multiple properties and values together.

 ## Declaration